Alfakynz/No-More-Popups/README.md

 ### 👤 For users

-1. Go to the latest [releases](https://github.com/Alfakynz/No-More-Popups/releases/latest)
-2. Download `no-more-popups-x.x.x.jar`
+1. Search and download No More Pop-ups from [Modrinth](https://modrinth.com/project/sAdB6HVW) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/no-more-popups)
-3. Move the downloaded file into your mods folder
+2. Move the downloaded file into your mods folder

 ### 👨‍💻 For dev